Supplements 101: Do You Need Them?

 Now without further ado, here is the low-down on some of the most popular and easily accessible supplements that people are turning to today.

 We hear a lot about probiotics in yogurt.
 However, you can also find them in supplement form.
 Probiotics are live microorganisms or bacteria.
 They are thought to help with digestive health.

 Surprisingly, all this talk comes with very little evidence.
 Some research suggests that probiotics could help relieve some digestive disorders.
 However, most think further research is necessary.
 It appears that the media has far outrun the scientific evidence to back this one up.
 This is not to say that they aren’t helpful, but before you start taking a probiotic capsule every day, know that it may not be essential for your nutrition and health.

 Protein supplementation is highly sought after in the fitness realm.
 People use protein supplements to grow and build strong muscles.
 It is a popular addition to pre and post-workout meals.
 But, does it actually work in supplement form?

 A 2014 study explored how and if protein supplementation promotes muscle recovery.
 The study found small changes in the muscles.
 Researchers also noted that it didn’t appear to promote muscle recovery.

 However, another study in 2015 concluded that athletes with higher frequencies and durations of training, protein supplementation did increase muscle mass and performance.
 In other words, if you are a steady gym-goer and looking to gain muscle mass, protein supplementation may help speed your progress along.

-Another aspect that impacts efficacy of protein is the type of exercise you are doing.
-We recommend consulting with a pro on this one, or doing your own research.
+Another aspect that impacts the efficacy of protein is the type of exercise you are doing.
+We recommend consulting with a pro on this one or doing your own research.
 The type of exercise, frequency, duration, volume, intensity, and weight all impact muscle growth and development.